Pediatric Emergency Services Network Quarterly Education Offering

 Purpose and Content

 PESN quarterly educational offerings are designed to provide ongoing training to emergency staff as well as community rescue teams for the enhancement of pediatric triage capabilities in the Dallas County and surrounding areas.
-This offering will focus on pediatric trauma mechanism of injury – specifically child abuse and falling television sets, in addition to resuscitation protocol as it relates to family presence in the Emergency Department.
-Legal implications in cases of child physical abuse will also be covered.
+This offering will focus on enhancing knowledge in the area of gunshot wound (GSW) fatalities in children by addressing accident scenarios, wound characteristics and documentation in the medical record.
+Describing the volatile environments of drug endangered children and how community collaboration with healthcare workers is crucial to providing safe environments for drug endangered children will also be discussed.

 Children’s Medical Center

 Dallas, TX 75207

 Independence Hall (First floor of Ambulatory Care Pavilion)